qemu/seabios/docs/Execution_and_code_flow.md

 By default, SeaBIOS now switches to its own stack on most 16bit real mode entry points.
-This extra stack space is allocated in ["low memory"](Memory Model).
+This extra stack space is allocated in ["low memory"](Memory_Model.md).
 It ensures SeaBIOS uses a minimal amount of a callers stack (typically no more than 16 bytes) for these legacy calls.
 (More recently defined BIOS interfaces such as those that support 16bit protected and 32bit protected mode calls standardize a minimum stack size with adequate space, and SeaBIOS generally will not